 At CIS we always reach for the top.
-Having been troubled by pest and disease problems in some of our partner schools, we are now turning into a cutting-edge agri-solution: Plant Tissue Culture.
+To combat pest and disease problems in some of our partner schools, we are now turning to a cutting-edge agri-solution: Plant Tissue Culture.

 This week, we invite our agricultural associate Chepkirui Herine, to give a 1-minute presentation on Plant Tissue Culture.

 – Chung (project manager, CIS): So tell me Herine, what is plant tissue culture?

 – Herine (agricultural associate, Jomo Kenyatta University of Agriculture and Technology): Plant tissue is an assembly of course of action used to keep or grow plants cell, tissues or organs.
 In basic terms it is a method to clone or re-grow a plant species in a disease-free manner.

 – Chung: What specifically make plant tissue culture so special?

 – Herine: Plants will mature a lot quicker than the normal cycle, and most will be disease free.
 In addition, it is also possible to have production of many plants in the absence of seeds.
 This method is seen as particularly important in developing countries, where plant diseases are prevalent and farmers are often not properly trained.